 Moving VWAP

-Again, using the Motorsport Games Inc. (NASDAQ: MSGM) chart you can see the moving VWAP follows the stock’s moves more closely.
+Again, using the Motorsport Games Inc. (NASDAQ: MSGM) chart, you can see the moving VWAP follows the stock’s moves more closely.

 PPO

-The PPO is calculated by subtracting the 26-period exponential moving average (EMA) from the 12-period EMA, and then dividing the result by the 26-period EMA.
+The PPO is calculated by subtracting the 26-period exponential moving average (EMA) from the 12-period EMA and then dividing the result by the 26-period EMA.

-The result is then plotted as a line on a chart, with positive values indicating bullish momentum and negative values indicating bearish momentum.
+The result is plotted as a line on a chart, with positive values indicating bullish momentum and negative values indicating bearish momentum.
+If the PPO is above zero and begins to decline, it may signal that the uptrend is losing momentum and could represent a potential sell signal.

-If the PPO is above zero and then starts to decline, it could be a sign that the uptrend is losing momentum and a potential sell signal.
-Similarly, if the PPO is below zero and then starts to rise, it could be a sign that the downtrend is losing momentum and a potential buy signal.
+Similarly, if the PPO is below zero and starts to rise, it may indicate that the downtrend is losing momentum and could signify a potential buy signal.

 On this three-month chart of C3.ai, Inc. (NYSE: AI) you can see that when the PPO rose back above 0, the stock started a slight uptrend.
 And just a few days later it had a multi-month breakout and a big upside trend.